 Long fibre hemp for textiles

 Hemp and flax (~linen) fibres have been used for textile production for thousands of years.
-They offer a wide range of advantages when used for clothing textiles, including durability, breathability, moisture-wicking, eco-friendliness, comfort and UV protection.
+They offer a wide range of advantages when used for clothing textiles, such as durability, breathability, moisture-wicking, eco-friendliness, comfort and UV protection.

 Hemp and flax are highly breathable, which means that clothing made from these fibres are comfortable to wear in hot weather.
 They are sustainable crops that require little water and no pesticides to grow, which means that clothing made from these fibres is also environmentally friendly.